Samsung Galaxy S21 Plus review: Very good, but (still) a bit too expensive

 Samsung has installed a 4.800 mAh battery that can be charged quickly with up to 25 watts.
 You have to buy the required power supply separately, which I find extremely ridiculous for the high recommended retail price.

-The battery runtimes are basically good, but I would have expected a little more for a 4.800 mAh battery.
-With activated 120 Hertz I always got through a day easily and even 1,5 days were possible every now and then.
-At the end of the day, with a screen-on-time of 5 to 6,5 hours, I usually still had 5 to 25 Procent battery left.
-This means that the battery life is slightly worse than that of the S21 Ultra, but significantly better than that of the OnePlus 9 Pro.
+The battery life is generally good, but I would have expected a little more for a 4.800 mAh battery.
+With 120 Hertz activated, I always got through a day easily, and even 1,5 days were possible every now and then.
+At the end of the day, with a screen-on time of 5 to 6,5 hours, I usually had 5 to 25 percent of battery left.
+This means that the battery life is slightly worse than the S21 Ultra, but significantly better than the OnePlus 9 Pro.

 Camera - better than expected